nsi-iff/plone-examples/README.rst

 Assorted examples on developing in Plone using NSI tools.
-Currently:
-a)should-plone is Plone-product-version of the original should-plone project, without changes in its code.
+Currently should-plone is only a plonification of the original should-plone project, without changes in its code.